Demo 1: Functions, Plotting, and Partial Derivatives#

 p=dtuplot.plot3d(f, (x,-3,3),(y,-3,3), camera = {"elev": 25, "azim": 45})

-The plot above was generated as a static PNG-file, which is great if you wish to print or export the Notebook as a PDF.
-All plots will be static if we don’t do anything or if we use the command %matplotlib inline
+The plot above was generated as a static PNG-file, which is great if you wish to print or export the Notebook as a PDF, or if you need to copy the plot as a image to your project report or so.
+All plots will be static if we don’t do anything or if we use the command %matplotlib inline.

 # %matplotlib qt

-only works when running python on your own computer.
+Note that %matplotlib qt only works when running Python on your own computer.
 It will, for instance, not work if you run Python on an online server like Google Colab.
-In such cases, widgets can be used instead %matplotlib ipympl
+In such cases you must use widgets instead, such as %matplotlib ipympl.
+However, this requires installation of an extra package, in this case ipympl.

 Overview of commands:

-# %matplotlib qt # QT (cute) interactive pop-out plots
+# %matplotlib qt # QT (cute) for interactive "pop-out" plots

 Aesthetics#